 Have you such a list?
 Would you be brave enough to compile one and blog about it?

 Do you have clients you wish you could fire?

-I’d love to see your list.
-I had to stop myself at 15 reasons 😊
+We’d love to see your list.
+We had to stop at 15 reasons… 😊

 1. You sent an interesting CEO a connection request on LinkedIn and he didn’t reply.

 Did you offer him any value or did you go straight in for the ask?
-I am a huge believer in relationship building and giving what you can for free, I’m in this game for the next 30 years.
-Follow this rule and your will succeed.
-Yes, I hug trees too.
+We are huge believers in relationship building and giving what you can for free, Far North is in this game for the next 30 years.
+Therefore, follow this rule and you will succeed.
+Yes, we hug trees too.

 2. You run unattributable marketing and you’ve never ran a Facebook ad as they don’t work.